asahal7/weather-flask-api/README.md

-# weather-flask-api
+# Weather Flask API

-Simple Flask API that provides weather data using a public weather API
+A simple Flask API that provides current weather data using the OpenWeatherMap public API.